About Macon County

 Courts & Case Records

-• The Macon County Clerk can provide specific fee schedules and research assistance for those seeking court records.
+- Macon County Clerk can provide specific fee schedules and research assistance If you need court records.

 Property & Public Records

-Property and land records for Macon County are maintained by the Register of Deeds office, located at the Macon County Courthouse, 104 Public Square, Lafayette, Tennessee 37083, phone (615) 666-2363.
-The Register of Deeds records and maintains all documents related to real property transfers, including warranty deeds, quit claim deeds, deeds of trust, mortgages, liens, easements, releases, and plat maps.
-These records are indexed by grantor, grantee, and property location to facilitate searches.
+Property and land records for Macon County are maintained by the Register of Deeds office, located at Macon County Courthouse, 104 Public Square, Lafayette, Tennessee 37083 The Register of Deeds records and maintains all documents related to real property transfers, including warranty deeds, quit claim deeds, deeds of trust, mortgages, liens, easements, releases, and plat maps.
+These records are indexed by grantor, grantee, and property location to help with searches.

-While Macon County does not currently offer a comprehensive online deed search portal, citizens may visit the Register of Deeds office during regular business hours to research property records using public access terminals and record books.
-Property tax information is maintained separately by the Macon County Trustee's office (for tax collection) and the Macon County Assessor's office (for property valuations), both located in the courthouse complex.
-The Assessor's office, phone (615) 666-2294, maintains property assessment records, ownership information, and tax maps.
+While Macon County does not currently offer a full online deed search portal, citizens may visit the Register of Deeds office during regular business hours to research property records using public access terminals and record books.
+Property tax information is maintained separately by Macon County Trustee's office (for tax collection) and Macon Property Assessor's office (for property valuations), both located in the courthouse complex.
+The Assessor's office, maintains property assessment records, ownership information, and tax maps.

-Some property tax and assessment information may be accessible through third-party websites, though official records should be verified through the county offices.
-The county does maintain GIS mapping resources that may be available for public use, showing parcel boundaries and basic ownership data.
+Some property tax and assessment information may be accessible through third-party websites, though official records should be verified through Macon County offices.
+Macon County does maintain GIS mapping resources that may be available for public use, showing parcel boundaries and basic ownership data.

 Vital Records

-• Marriage licenses are issued by the Macon County Clerk's office; couples must apply in person with valid identification and pay the required fee (typically around $98.50).
+- Marriage licenses are issued by Macon County Clerk's office; couples must apply in person with valid identification and pay the required fee (typically around $98.50).

 Only immediate family members and legal representatives may obtain certified copies of birth and death certificates under Tennessee Code Annotated § 68-3-105, and valid government-issued photo identification is required.
 There is no waiting period in Tennessee for marriage licenses, and the license is valid for 30 days from issuance.
 Divorce records are maintained by the Circuit Court Clerk as part of court case files.